How To Defrost A Frozen Condensate Pipe

 Manufacturer | Fault codes | |

-Worcester | EA 227 | |
+Worcester Boiler | EA 227 | |

-Valiant | F28 & F29 | |
+Vaillant Boiler | F28 & F29 | |

-Baxi | E113 & E128 & E28 | |
+Baxi Boiler | E113 & E128 & E28 | |

-Ideal | L2 & F2 | |
+Ideal Boiler | L2 & F2 | |

-Viessman | F4EE | |
+Viessman Boiler | F4EE | |

-Alpha | E01 | |
+Alpha Boiler | E01 | |

-Ferroli | A01 & A61 | |
+Ferroli Boiler | A01 & A61 | |

-If you do not see your boiler here you can search for the error code of your particular boiler, you can easily get this in the user manual provided.
+If you do not see your boiler here you can search for the error code of your particular boiler; you can easily get this in the user manual provided.

 Step 2: Locate the blockage